Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 Principles of an effective raw food diet

-Eat fruit separately
+Eat fruits separately

 Don't mix different types of fruits

-Semi-acid fruits and berries(apricots, watermelons, grapes, cherries, blueberries, pears, strawberries, raspberries, mangoes, peaches, plums, blueberries, apples) are combined with each other and with sour fruits.
+Semi-acidic fruits and berries(apricots, watermelons, grapes, cherries, blueberries, pears, strawberries, raspberries, mangoes, peaches, plums, blueberries, apples) are combined with each other and with sour fruits.

 Sour fruits and berries(pineapples, oranges, pomegranates, grapefruits, blackberries, cranberries, lemons, tangerines, currants) are compatible with each other and with semi-acidic fruits.

-In addition, bananas, grapes and melons are known for their "scrupulousness": they are remarkably digestible if they were eaten by themselves, but at the same time they are incompatible with any other product.
+In addition, bananas, grapes and melon are known for their “scrupulousness”: they are perfectly digestible if eaten on their own, but are incompatible with any other product.
 Therefore, it is necessary to eat them not before or after meals, but as the main meal.

-Take food and water at different times
+Take water and food at different times

 Eat only when you are hungry